-The benefit period starts once the elimination period has been satisfied, but the benefit payments will not start until all accrued paid leave (annual leave, sick leave and comp time) has been exhausted.
+The benefit period starts once the elimination period has been satisfied, but the benefit payments will not start until all accrued paid leave (annual leave, sick leave and comp time) and paid parental leave have been exhausted.
 Please note every disability is different, and for numerous reasons, not every disability may last for the maximum period.